 Orofacial herpes simplex virus in Adult

 HSV is highly contagious.
 It is spread by direct contact with the lesions.
 Primary herpetic gingivostomatitis is an acute infection of the oral mucous membranes by HSV that results from initial exposure to the virus.
 Most primary exposures (approximately 90%) are subclinical and asymptomatic.
-Symptomatic primary infection manifests in the first and second decade of life.
+Herpetic gingivostomatitis occurs most often in children aged between 10 months and 5 years, but it can occur at any age.
 Patients experience a flu-like illness with fever, loss of appetite, malaise, and lymphadenopathy.
 Painful mouth sores and a sore throat develop, and difficulty eating and swallowing places the patients at risk for dehydration.
 The systemic and oral signs and symptoms develop within days of each other.

-The virus establishes life-long latency and both asymptomatic reactivation as well as recrudescence are common.
+The virus establishes lifelong latency, and both asymptomatic reactivation, as well as recrudescence, are common.
 In recrudescence, patients report a prodrome of burning, itching, and a tingling sensation before the actual lesions appear.
-HSV recrudescence on the lips is also known as cold sores, fever blisters, or herpes labialis; inside the mouth, lesions only occur on the keratinized tissues of the tongue dorsum, hard palatal mucosa, and gingiva in healthy hosts, but may occur on any surface in the immunocompromised host.
+HSV recrudescence on the lips is also known as cold sores, fever blisters, or herpes labialis; inside the mouth, lesions only occur on the keratinized tissues of the tongue dorsum, hard palatal mucosa, and gingiva in healthy hosts, but they may occur on any surface in the immunocompromised host.
 Intraoral involvement in recrudescent disease in immunocompetent hosts is rare.

 HSV can also disseminate, occurring on skin areas distant from the lips.
-Two general groups of patients are at risk to develop disseminated HSV: patients with underlying skin disease and immunocompromised patients.
-Pregnant women with primary HSV infection are at increased risk for severe illness, ie, dissemination and hepatitis, particularly in the third trimester.
+Two general groups of patients are at risk of developing disseminated HSV: patients with underlying skin disease and immunocompromised patients.
+Pregnant individuals with primary HSV infection are at increased risk for severe illness, ie, dissemination and hepatitis, particularly in the third trimester.

 Localized HSV in areas other than the face and mouth, such as herpetic whitlow, are discussed separately.
-Other related topics include HSV gladiatorum, neonatal HSV, HSV conjunctivitis, HSV blepharitis, HSV keratitis, HSV encephalitis, and HSV pneumonia.
+Other related topics include HSV blepharitis, HSV conjunctivitis, HSV encephalitis, HSV gladiatorum, HSV keratitis, HSV pneumonia, and neonatal HSV.

 235055003 – Oral herpes simplex infection